Working remotely with ArcGIS Desktop

 - How do I work offline using ArcGIS Pro?

-Named user licenses
+Named user licences

 ArcGIS Desktop (ArcMap)